top of page

 RESEARCH

-My research primarily focuses on managerial topics including creative incentive contracting, human capital management and labor economics, and resource allocation decisions.
-I mostly leverage experimental economics techniques in both the lab and field to test my research questions, but am trained in archival and analytical methods.
+My research primarily focuses on managerial topics including creative incentive contracting, human capital management, micro labor economics, and resource allocation decisions.
+I mostly leverage experimental economics techniques in the lab or conduct field experiments to test my research questions, but am trained in and open to using alternative methods (archival, analytical).

 Working Papers

-1. “Layoff or Furlough?
-Effects of the Performance Measurement System on Labor Cost Reduction Decisions” with Eric Chan and Brian White
+2. “Layoffs or Reduced Hours?
+The Joint Effects of Workforce Performance and Performance Measurement Precision” with Eric Chan and Brian White

 Status: Revise & Resubmit at The Accounting Review